 The school regards bullying as a very serious issue.
 It can cause serious psychological damage.
 Although bullying is not a specific criminal offence, there are criminal laws which apply to harassment, threatening behaviour and malicious communications.
-These include the Protection from Harassment Act 1997, the Malicious Communications Act 1988, the Communications Act 2003 and the Public Order Act 1986.
+These include the Protection from Harassment Act 1997, the Malicious Communications Act 1988, the Communications Act 2003, the Education and Inspections Act 2006 and the Public Order Act 1986.
 If the Head believes that an offence may have been committed, assistance from the police may be sought.
 A record will be kept of the decision-making process in this context on the school's pupil information system, CPOMs.